LukePappa/Ourism/text.md

-Ennea is the fulfillment derived simply from existing.
-One who devotes oneself to cultivating Ennea is an Ourite.
+One who devotes oneself to cultivating the fulfillment derived smnply from existing is an Ourite.